 The preferred router to use with templates is a table router.
 The table router’s advantage it mostly in the fact the it will always maintain a straight angle whereas a hand held router can sometimes slightly tilt sideways and dig into the wood where it shouldn’t.
 If you don’t have a table router (or an improvised one) you can use a hand held one but you will have to be more careful.

 The router bit we need here is a ‘Flush Trim Bit’ AKA Template Copier.
 This bit has a straight rotating blade which is aligned with a bearing wheel.
 The most straight forward one to use has the wheel close to the shank and then just set the bit so the wheel to be at the closest part to the router body/ table.
 The template should be closest to the router body/ table and then just press it to the template and follow along the edge.
-They also come in different length and diameter and you need to make sure the shaft matches your router.

 Routing direction can be critical for two reasons: Safety and wood chipping.